pxp9/lazy_doc/README.md

 ## Roadmap

-- Make AI docs for modules as well, `@module_doc`.
 - Inspect the `defimpl` and `defprotocol` nodes.
 - Customizable number of retries.
 - Custom paramters to pass the model (max\_tokens, top\_p, temperature).
-- Run mix format after writing the files, just in case.

 ## Installation